Panzerschrek/U-00DC-Sprache-site/index.md

 The compiler is relatively stable and fast and may be used without problems.
 It can even compile itself (Compiler1 version, obviously).

-Ü has its own standard library with basic routines and containers (vector, optional, variant, etc.).
+Ü has its own standard library with basic routines and containers (vector, optional, variant, hash_map, etc.).
 Also it contains basic functions for filesystem interaction.
+Multithreading is also supported - via thread class template and various synchronization primitives.
 Time-related functionality, networking or other system-specific functions aren't implemented yet.

 Ü has its own build system.